Sayed94h/acme-web-design/README.md

 ### What would you learn in this project?

-HTML5 and CSS3 from the very beggining.
+Responsive web design using HTML5 and CSS3 from the very beggining.

 ### Who is this project for?